Paskul/ROS2slamChange/README.md

 $ ros2 run turtlebot3_teleop teleop_keyboard
 ```

-To exactly replicate our enviornment from a new install of Ubuntu Linux - Jammy Jellyfish (22.04), follow these steps:
+To exactly replicate our environment from a new install of Ubuntu Linux - Jammy Jellyfish (22.04), follow these steps:

 ### Prerequisites